Tuesday, January 14, 2025

 splut.

-Down onto her belly.
-At the lowest, she estimated less than a half-inch of clearance from her head, shoulders, and rear end from brushing against the beating heart of an arachnid metropolis.
-In the lighter’s pale flicker, the webbed cavern appeared endless.
-Alicia reached into her pocket for her mobile phone, then she reached for the roll of duct tape around her wrist and pulled off a strip.
+In the lighter’s pale flicker, the webbed cavern looked endless.
+Alicia reached into her pocket for her mobile phone and tore off a strip of duct tape from the roll around her wrist.
 She flipped the phone open, turned it on, and duct taped it to the end of her hockey stick.
 As soon as the screen lit up, Alicia slid the end of the stick into the narrow passage, displacing a few of the residents.

 Bee-doop.